THE

 combination thereof.
 The furthest extension of

-the tail bone from the body should be no longer
+from the body should be no longer

 than three inches.
 The direction in which the